fdavenport/multiyear-sst-prediction-with-cnns/README.md

 * **project_utils**: python functions used in code
 * **figures**: placeholder directory for figure pdfs
 * environment.yml - specifies python packages needed to run notebooks
+* environment_export.yml - specifies exact package versions used for analysis

 ## Data
 Data used in the analysis is publicly available from the following sources: